Superradiance Constraints from GW231123: Determination of Merger Timescales

-Assuming a hierarchical origin (we comment below on exotic alternatives), one can infer important information about the general properties of the local environment.
-For instance, the presence of high-spin BHs in GW231123 is consistent with significant anisotropic GW emission, which implies large recoil velocities for the remnants of first-generation mergers which constitute the progenitors GW231123---typically of the order of several hundred kilometers per second~\cite{Alvarez:2024dpd}.
+Assuming a hierarchical origin, one can infer important information about the general properties of the local environment.
+For instance, the presence of high-spin BHs in GW231123 is consistent with significant anisotropic GW emission, which implies large recoil velocities for the remnants of first-generation mergers which constitute the progenitors of GW231123---typically on the order of several hundred kilometers per second~\cite{Alvarez:2024dpd}.
 If this ``birth kick'' exceeds the escape velocity of the host environment, further mergers would be prevented.
-This suggests that GW231123 most likely originated in a deep potential well, such as a nuclear star cluster (NSC)~\cite{Mapelli:2020xeq, Mapelli:2021syv, Antonini:2018auk, PortegiesZwart:2002, Lupi:2014vza, Rodriguez:2017pec, Samsing:2020qqd} or an active galactic nucleus (AGN)~\cite{Tagawa:2019osr, Grobner:2020drr, Bartos:2016dgn, Leigh:2017zjd, McKernan:2017tvu, Secunda:2018zfg, 2015MNRAS.448..754H, OLeary:2008myb, McKernan_2018, McKernan:2012, McKernan:2014, McKernan:2020}, where escape velocities can reach $v_{\rm esc} \sim 100$--$500~\mathrm{km/s}$ or higher.
+This suggests that GW231123 likely originated in a deep potential well, \eg in a nuclear star cluster (NSC)~\cite{Mapelli:2020xeq, Mapelli:2021syv, Antonini:2018auk, PortegiesZwart:2002, Lupi:2014vza, Rodriguez:2017pec, Samsing:2020qqd} or an active galactic nucleus (AGN)~\cite{Tagawa:2019osr, Grobner:2020drr, Bartos:2016dgn, Leigh:2017zjd, McKernan:2017tvu, Secunda:2018zfg, 2015MNRAS.448..754H, OLeary:2008myb, McKernan_2018, McKernan:2012, McKernan:2014, McKernan:2020}, where escape velocities can reach $v_{\rm esc} \sim 100$--$500~\mathrm{km/s}$ or higher.
 In contrast, typical escape velocities from young stellar clusters and globular clusters are significantly lower, $v_{\rm esc} \lesssim 50~\mathrm{km/s}$~\cite{Weatherford_2023, Fragione:2018vty, Oh_2016}, making it unlikely that the remnants of earlier mergers could have been retained in such environments.

 In general, one can write the rate density of BH-BH mergers as